 Seasonality is expected to play a role in our results.
-Glider measurements were collected between February and June, i.e. during the low upwelling season characterised by minimum $O_2$ levels on the BenUS shelf and frequent intrusions of tropical water (Boyer et al., 2000).
-With the onset of the austral winter-spring upwelling season, more oxygenated and nutrient-rich waters are brought onto the shelf (Monteiro et al., 2008; Mohrholz et al., 2008), possibly resulting in less frequent, weaker and/or more confined hypoxic events at the measurement site.
-Although our glider measurements do not fully capture seasonal variability, the data show changes in all tracers approaching June, i.e., towards the beginning of winter (Figures 3,5).
-With the onset of upwelling, during late P3 and P4 (see Supplement Figure S2a), glider data show that low oxygen anomalies are confined within a narrower range of depths, between 200 m and 400 m.
-During the upwelling season, the offshore BenUS may therefore be characterised by even sharper $O_2$ gradients between different depths.
-Phases characterised by active upwelling (late P3-P4 and, to a lesser extent, P1) also present some severe hypoxic concentrations, although the signals are not as persistent as during P2.
-In the case of shallow and short-lived severe hypoxic events such as the one emerging at the very end of P3, this may be possibly linked to some low-oxygen shelf water being advected offshore towards the glider.
-Longer lasting severe hypoxic events observed during the upwelling intensification, such as the one observed during June (P4) between 300-400 m, are deeper than the one detected during P2 and therefore fall close to the climatological $O_2$ profile of the northern SACW (Figure 6b).
-Longer data series and model studies are needed in order to better decouple the role of the southward and offshore transport of low oxygen water during periods of intensified upwelling.
-Longer term data are also needed to collect enough statistics of these oxygen fluctuations and understand how seasonal changes in currents and biological activity affect their duration and depth distribution.
+Glider measurements were collected between February and June, that is, during the low upwelling season characterized by minimum O2 levels on the BenUS shelf and frequent intrusions of tropical water (Boyer et al., 2000).
+With the onset of the austral winter-spring upwelling season, more oxygenated and nutrient-rich waters are brought onto the shelf (Mohrholz et al., 2008; Monteiro et al., 2008), possibly resulting in less frequent, weaker and/or more confined hypoxic events at the measurement site.
+Although our glider measurements do not fully capture seasonal variability, the data show changes in all tracers approaching June, that is, toward the beginning of winter (Figures 3 and 5).
+With the onset of upwelling, during late P3 and P4 (see Figure S2a in Supporting Information S1), glider data show that low O2 anomalies are confined within a narrower range of depths, between 200 and 400 m.
+During the upwelling season, the offshore BenUS may therefore be characterized by even sharper O2 gradients between different depths.
+Phases characterized by active upwelling (late P3-P4 and, to a lesser extent, P1) also present some severe hypoxic concentrations, although the signals are not as persistent as during P2.
+In the case of shallow and short-lived severe hypoxic events such as the one emerging at the very end of P3, this may be possibly linked to some low-oxygen shelf water being advected offshore toward the glider.
+Longer lasting severe hypoxic events observed during the upwelling intensification, such as the one observed during June (P4) between 300 and 400 m, are deeper than the one detected during P2 and therefore fall close to the climatological O2 profile of the northern SACW (Figure 6b).
+Longer data series and model studies are needed in order to better decouple the role of the southward and offshore transport of low O2 water during periods of intensified upwelling.
+Longer term data are also needed to collect enough statistics of these O2 fluctuations and understand how seasonal changes in currents and biological activity affect their duration and depth distribution.

 This study further highlights the strong lateral coupling between the biogeochemistry of Angola and Benguela, which extends beyond the shelf region into the open waters.
-The recent and future expansion of the ocean's OMZs, including the Angola OMZ, constitutes a significant risk for ecosystems and fisheries in upwelling regions (Bopp et al., 2013; Keeling et al., 2010; Bograd et al., 2023).
-As oxygen levels fall, hypoxic events will become more probable, shrinking the habitable range for many marine species (Breitburg et al., 2018; Gilly et al., 2013).
-Observations suggest that in the equatorial Atlantic oxygen concentrations have largely declined in the last decades, falling by about $-5 \ \mu mol \ kg^{-1}$ at a depth of 300 m over the last 50 years (Schmidtko et al., 2017).
-Lower oxygen levels in the Angola region are likely to impact the offshore northern BenUS, with pulses of undercurrent likely transporting increasingly deoxygenated shelf waters and frontal eddies stirring more severe low oxygen anomalies into more southerly latitudes, and possibly also across a wider range of depths.
-Furthermore, our results highlight that the impact of large scale changes in oxygen concentrations on the offshore northern Benguela will depend also on the future evolution of the physical fluxes coupling the this region with the southern Benguela latitudes and with the Angola.
-Eddy-resolving coupled physicalbiological model simulations are needed to better understand these trends and their potential impact on the local ecosystem.
+The recent and future expansion of the ocean's OMZs, including the Angola OMZ, constitutes a significant risk for ecosystems and fisheries in upwelling regions (Bograd et al., 2023; Bopp et al., 2013; Keeling et al., 2010).
+As O2 levels fall, hypoxic events will become more probable, shrinking the habitable range for many marine species (Breitburg et al., 2018; Gilly et al., 2013).
+Observations suggest that in the equatorial Atlantic O2 concentrations have largely declined in the last decades, falling by about $-5 \mu mol kg^{-1}$ at a depth of 300 m over the last 50 years (Schmidtko et al., 2017).
+Lower O2 levels in the Angola region are likely to impact the offshore northern BenUS, with pulses of undercurrent likely transporting increasingly deoxygenated shelf waters and frontal eddies stirring more severe low O_2 anomalies into more southerly latitudes, and possibly also across a wider range of depths.
+Furthermore, our results highlight that the impact of large scale changes in O_2 concentrations on the offshore northern Benguela will depend also on the future evolution of the physical fluxes coupling the this region with the southern Benguela latitudes and with the Angola.
+Eddy-resolving coupled physical-biological model simulations are needed to better understand these trends and their potential impact on the local ecosystem.

-4.4 Implications for marine organisms
+4.4.
+Implications for Marine Organisms